pCosta99/twirails/README.md

 A experiment to learn some basic concepts of rails.

+## Failures:
-There is one major design flaw, namely that likes are coupled to tweets in both controllers and views.
+  * There is one major design flaw, namely that likes are coupled to tweets in both controllers and views.
     That should (but probably won't) be changed.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+  * Tailwind styles are very poorly organized and that led to a lot of unnecessary duplication.

+Relevant info:

+* Ruby version: 3.0.0 since Github Actions do not support versions above that

+* Configuration: No configuration needed (I believe!)

+* Database: Postgres (heroku doesn't permits SQL)

-* Database initialization
+* Database initialization: rails db:create db:migrate db:seed

-* How to run the test suite
+* How to run the test suite: rails test

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Deployment instructions: deployments are automatic on any push to main/develop (todo: separate qa from prod)